norman-albusberger/sonox/readme.md

-# Sonox Plugin for Loxberry
+# SonoX - Plugin for Loxberry

-Sonox integrates Sonos (especially the S1 version.) speakers with your Loxone Smart Home system, leveraging the [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) for seamless control and automation.
+SonoX integrates Sonos (especially the S1 version.) speakers with your Loxone Smart Home system, leveraging the [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) for seamless control and automation.
+Since other plugins are way too complicated and unstable I decided to create my own one.

 ## Features
 - **Playback Control**: Play, pause, skip, and adjust volume.